Richard and Alison have been married for 16 years.

 Richard, who is married to Alison, graduated from Bath University in 1992 with a BSc in Biology and a PGCE.
 He then taught for 3 years in the Highlands of Papua New Guinea, where he spent most of his spare time in the rainforest.
 He assisted the BBC with their filming of Attenborough in Paradise, and is mentioned by Sir David Attenborough in his autobiography, “Life on air”.

 Richard has learned bushcraft skills from tribal groups in Papua New Guinea.
 He has also been taught by Ray Mears and John Rhyder, and he is a qualified Advanced Bushcraft Practitioner (NCFE Level 3).
 He taught Science for 11 years at Uffculme School.
-He still plays fiddle with the Lucy Lastic Band.

 Richard's favourite thing about Wildside is seeing the awe and wonder in people's faces when they have a "wow moment" in nature.